 Planned learning activities and teaching methods

 Traditional tutorials are organized.
 An implementation project must be achieved.

 Recommended or required readings

 Two main references are used: For the first part (and the approximation algorithms): D. Bertsimas, R. Weismantel, Optimization over Integers.
 Dynamic Ideas, 2005.
 For the second part: L. Wolsey, Integer Programming.
 Wiley, 1998.

 Assessment methods and criteria

-The exam is oral and includes a question of theory and a question of exercises.
-The final grade is obtained as a geometric mean of the grade of the exam and the project grade.
+The final grade is the geometric mean of the project grade and of the exam grade.